billkarsh/SpikeGLX/Markdown/UserManual.md

 * Validation (a.k.a. sanity checking) is always performed on all of the settings on all of the tabs.
 General validated settings are stored in `SpikeGLX/_Configs/daq.ini`.
-Probe and Onebox specific settings are stored in the `SpikeGLX/_Calibration` folder.
+Probe and OneBox specific settings are stored in the `SpikeGLX/_Calibration` folder.

 * Press `Last Saved` to revert the entire dialog to the stored (validated)